dokutan/rgb_keyboard/README.md

 rgb_keyboard --bus ⟨bus id⟩ --device ⟨device number⟩ ...
 ```

+### --kernel-driver option

+On some systems libusb might no be able to properly detach the kernel driver, an the program will fail to open the keyboard.
+The --kernel-driver option skips this step and is intended for better compatibility.

 ## GUI

 A separate frontend written in Tcl/Tk exists, however not all features are implemented.
 Running the gui: